ElMehdiiiii/swimmers_detection/README.md

 4- ***hough_transformation.py*** : Pre-processing stage: once the lanes have been extracted, this code applies a Hough transformation.

 5- ***kalman + Hungarian.py***: Post-processing: applies the kalman filter and the Hungarian algorithm.

+6- ***Swimmer detection_dataset_example*** : is a sample of an augmented data set that we used in our training

+7- ***TrainedWeights.pt*** : the trained weights of our Yolo v5 based on the data set that we gave a sample of it ( The model being used here is YOLO V5 that you can have access via google Colab : https://colab.research.google.com/drive/1gDZ2xcTOgR39tGGs-EZ6i3RTs16wmzZQ )